AI Usage

 Writing

-I never use AI to help me write.
+I almost never use AI to help me write.
 Writing is challenging, but the challenge is what makes it worth it.
 Think of writing like exercise for the brain.
 Your brain, like other parts of your body, needs exercise to stay healthy.
 I enjoy flexing those writing muscles - and you should too!

 And I write quite a bit.
 The nature of working in a mostly-remote company means that a lot of our work is done asynchronously via written communication.
 I can see how it’s tempting to use AI to help you write, but I think it’s overall more harmful than helpful.
 Formulating thoughts to the point you can write them down and communicate them clearly is an incredibly valuable process and clearly elevates the quality of your work.
 Writing well makes you really think about what you want to say and forces you to string together sometimes disjointed thoughts into something concrete.